seatable/seatable-admin-docs/docs/installation-rework/components/onlyoffice.md

 #### 2. Generate inital secret

-Generate inital secrets and write them into your .env file.
+Copy and paste the following commands to generate the shared secret in the `.env` file:

     echo -e "\n# OnlyOffice" >> /opt/seatable-compose/.env
     echo "ONLYOFFICE_JWT_SECRET=$(pwgen -s 40 1)" >> /opt/seatable-compose/.env

 #### 3. Modify dtable_web_setings.py

-Open `/opt/seatable-server/seatable/conf/dtable_web_settings.py` with your favorite editor and add the following code block at the end of the file.
+Now execute this command to add the required configuration to `dtable_web_settings.py`.
+This will add some configuration lines at the end of the file.

 ```python
 source /opt/seatable-compose/.env